pytorch/pytorch/docs/source/complex_numbers.rst

 Autograd
 --------

 PyTorch supports Autograd for Complex Tensors.

-1. :func:`torch.functional.backward` can be used for holomorphic :math:`C -> C` functions.
+The autograd APIs can be used for both holomorphic and non-holomorphic functions.
 For non-holomorphic functions, the gradient is evaluated as if it were holomorphic.
-2. :func:`torch.functional.backward` can be used to optimize :math:`C -> R` functions, like
-   real-values loss functions of complex parameters :math:`x` by taking steps in the direction of conjugate of :math:`x.grad`.
-3. mention the current behavior of backward for spectral ops?

 For more details, check out the Autograd note :ref:`complex_autograd-doc`.